Boscloner Classic Board + Shield Combo (DIY Kit)

 - Use a Faraday cage to protect the low-frequency antenna and the T5577 card from the MaxiProx 5375's powerful reading antenna.
 There are a number of excellent products on the market, just look for products that specifically block 125kHz signals and are large enough to house the low-frequency antenna.
 You may also consider building your own Faraday cage using a cardboard box or paper cup and wrapping the outside of the custom-container in foil (don't let the low-frequency antenna come into direct contact with the foil).
 While this is very DIY, this method often yields the very best results even when compared against pricier commercial solutions.

 Is the RFID and access control within my organization secure enough against attackers?

-While this isn't an exhaustive list, if your organization uses any of the following RFID card types, you can safely assume that your RFID access control system is vulnerable to common attacks:
+While this isn't an exhaustive list, if your organization uses any of the following common RFID card types, you can safely assume that your RFID access control system is vulnerable to common attacks:

 - 125kHz EM4100

 - HID iClass Classic / Legacy / Standard Security (The global authentication keys have been leaked online for several years)

 - MIFARE Classic (Primarily vulnerable when configured to use one of the default keys)

 While the Boscloner Classic targets only a single RFID technology, the Boscloner Pro supports all of the above technologies, and many more related features, that are guaranteed to make what was previously impossible for penetration testers...quick, easy, and painless.